By Douglas Yeo (May 11, 2017; revised June 30, 2026)

 • • •

 The Puritans (from Boston, England, by way of the Netherlands and Plymouth, England), Roman Catholics (from Spain and Portugal), and traders (from the Netherlands and France) who were among the first European explorers of America brought their religious influences to what we today call the mid-Atlantic and New England states.
-English Psalm tunes and Italian-influenced Spanish plainchant was heard mixed with the folk music of the motherlands and rhythms and chants of America’s native people.
-In time, the new colonies – occupied by England, Holland and Spain and, to some extent, France – developed their own form of folk song born out of a newly found freedom of expression.
+English Psalm tunes and Italian-influenced Spanish plainchant was heard mixed with the folk music of the motherlands and rhythms and chants of America’s Native people.
+In time, the new colonies in North, Central, and South America – places that pushed away the Native peoples of the land – occupied by England, Holland and Spain, and France – developed their own form of folk song born out of a newly found freedom of expression.
 America was a vast place even before its West was discovered anew by Europeans, and the rural, agrarian life brought with it a sense of space, and distance from forces that dictated “proper” style.
 This mélange of ethnic groups was broadened even more with the introduction of the horrific slave trade.
-Denominational and non-conformist/free church musical traditions from Europe were influenced by African and West Indian rhythmical expressions, and rather than exploding into the musical equivalent of the destruction of the Tower of Babel, they coalesced around a word that I believe most defines the American musical style:
+Denominational and non-conformist/free church musical traditions from Europe were influenced by Native, African, and West Indian rhythmical expressions, and rather than exploding into the musical equivalent of the destruction of the Tower of Babel, they coalesced around a word that I believe most defines the American musical style:

 Optimism.

-Whether the music of spirituals, folk music of Appalachia, shaped note music of the South, honky-tonk and saloon music of the West, cakewalk and ragtime of Louisiana, hymnody of the Mormon trail, gospel songs of white churches or what became jazz, it all had one theme: despite its considerable challenges and many problems, America was a good place to live, it was good to be here, and there was more good ahead.
+Whether the music of spirituals — born out of great hardship from musical traditions brought to the Americas from Africa — the steel/slide guitar tradition of Hawai’i that was adopted by bluegrass and country musicians in the American South, folk music of Appalachia, shaped note music of the South, honky-tonk and saloon music of the West, cakewalk and ragtime of Louisiana, gospel songs of Black and White churches and “the sawdust trail,” or what became jazz, it all had one theme: despite its considerable challenges and many problems, America — what became the United States of America — was a good place to live (in spite of its challenges), it was good to be there (in spite of its challenges), and there was more good ahead (as we pushed through its challenges).

 James Reese Europe leads the 369th Infantry Harlem Hellfighters Band in France, 1918.